Here’s some more vexatious, misunderstood and underused words and phrases.

 Cappabar (also capabarre, capperbar)

 Misappropriation of government property, especially in the Royal Navy.
 A certain amount of cappabar was regarded as being among the perquisites of certain jobs.
 Just as now perhaps some people regard the office stationery cupboard as a semi-personal treasure store, while you could also say that Members of Parliament used to view their expenses as cappabar.
 Where it becomes outright theft is hard to say, but there is a distinction.
-It’s a useful term for not quite legal but customary benefits from employment, etc, and we should adapt and revive it immediately.
+It’s a useful term for not quite legal but customary benefits from employment, etc.

 ‘Disposing of His Majesty’s property was an immemorial practice among His Majesty’s servants … and in the Navy it went by the name of cappabar.’
 (Patrick O’Brian, The Mauritius Command)